-If a Free Application for Federal Student Aid (FAFSA), a corrected FAFSA, or an Application for Undocumented Student Financial Aid is submitted after the freeze date, a student’s enrollment status for financial aid eligibility will be determined at that time.
-Students who are retroactively awarded financial aid will be based on current enrollment at the time of application for aid.
+If a Free Application for Federal Student Aid (FAFSA), a corrected FAFSA, or an Application for Undocumented Student Financial Aid is submitted after the freeze date, a student’s enrollment status for financial aid eligibility will be determined at the time their application is reveiewed.

-Eligibility for a Pell Grant, a Connecticut State University Grant, or any other financial aid fund will be based on a student’s credit hours as of the freeze date:
+Eligibility for financial aid will be based on a student’s credit hours as of the freeze date:

 Please visit the Freeze Date Policy website for more information or contact the Financial Aid Office with questions about how the freeze date may impact financial aid awards.